100-5x/MaximoDemo/README.md

 ## Objective
 To put together a demo that is as interactive as possible and without having any slides to go along with it.

-This demo should demonstrate how edge devices and sensors can take telemetry data, and feed that data into Maximo to fuel its insights and fleet management decisions.
+This demo should demonstrate how edge devices and sensors can take telemetry data, and feed that data into Maximo to fuel its insights and asset management decisions.

 ---